-- Set the «chmod -R o+w” rights for folders
+- Set “chmod -R o+w” rights to the

 - Edit the

-Go to the created project folder and execute the following command:
+Go to the created project directory and run the command:

 $ composer require orchid/platform

-Notice.
-You also need to create a new database, add the credentials to the
+Note.
+You also need to create a new database, update the

-.envfile and add your app URL to the
+.envfile with credentials, and add your application’s URL to the variable

 php artisan orchid:install